 Assessment for this subject comes in the form of an analytical response.
-Students will be provided with a variety of film options and will be required to choose one to analyse.

 Students will be exposed to a wide range of fundamental media skills and knowledge for enjoyment and future learning in Media and Film Studies.
 Ongoing teamwork is an important feature of this subject.